spatie/laravel-medialibrary/README.md

 return [

     /*
-     * The filesystems you on which to store added files and derived images.
+     * The filesystems on which to store added files and derived images.
 Choose one or more
      * of the filesystems you configured in app/config/filesystems.php */
     'filesystem' => 'media',